 So if it's not too late, I'd still like that e-hug.
 With one condition: you have to use a proxy.
-Remember those cute-animal cards?
-This is one of those.
-I'm the sad rabbit that can only be happy through others.
 Find someone else, someone thinking of giving up, and e-hug them.
 Maybe you can keep them from becoming like me, or at least from shooting up in funeral-home bathrooms like Oscar.

 That would make all the difference in the world.

 Something Awful is in the process of changing hands to a new owner.
 In the meantime we're pausing all updates and halting production on our propaganda comic partnership with Northrop Grumman.

 Dear god this was an embarrassment to not only this site, but to all mankind

 Yes, there are finally enough games for a new round of One Sentence Reviews

 Play your entire PS1 library from a single SD card.
 But not your Brady Strategy Guides.